 About the fellowship

-The Less Annoying CRM Coding Fellowship is a summer program for people from underrepresented groups in tech.
+The Less Annoying CRM Coding Fellowship is a summer program for people from groups that have been traditionally excluded in tech.
 We help people who are learning to code level up their skills so that they’re ready to apply for internships or full-time job opportunities the following summer.
+We teach fellows about how tech companies work, and even do practice technical interviews to prepare for future opportunities.

 “You need experience to get a job, and you need a job to get experience.”